Revolutionary Nuclei: Claimed Attacks

 The 1996 attack on Citibank was the first incident credited to the Revolutionary Nuclei.
 The group was responsible for an attack on a government building in 1997.
 They were very active in 1998, with three separate incidents.
 One involved a government target, while the other two were attacks on businesses.
 The other two occurred on the same day at banks at two different locations.

 In 1999, the group launched a deadly attack at the Intercontinental Hotel.
 Members of the Greek government were attending an Economic Round-table at the hotel.
 One other person was injured in the course of the attack.
 Later that same year, the group bombed the office of Texaco in Athens.

-The group was most active in 2000, with five attacks occurring.
+The group was most active in 2000, carrying out five attacks.
 The most notable aspect of these attacks was the use of time bombs.
-12 November saw three attacks across the city of Athens.
-The Revolutionary Nuclei once again attacked a Barclays Bank and Citibank location.
-No injuries were reported, but damage was caused to the buildings.
+On November 12, three attacks took place across Athens.
+The Revolutionary Nuclei targeted Barclays Bank and Citibank locations again.
+No injuries were reported, but the buildings sustained damage.
 The third attack on that day was against an art studio, which resulted in property damage.

 Weapons

 The Revolutionary Nuclei made exclusive use of bombs in their terrorist activities.
 The group is responsible for one casualty and twelve instances of property damage.